 Colin J. O’Boyle is a shareholder at Elliott Greenleaf, P.C.’s Blue Bell office.

 Mr. O’Boyle’s practice includes trial and appellate litigation in state and federal courts, focusing primarily on commercial litigation, health law, and employment discrimination.
 Mr. O’Boyle has been involved in litigation across the country, including claims involving healthcare provider disputes, ERISA claims, civil rights claims, employment discrimination claims, and contract and other complex commercial disputes.
 Mr. O’Boyle has also litigated several private arbitrations.
-Mr. O’Boyle has been named to the Pennsylvania’s “Rising Stars” list from 2010 through 2017.
+Mr. O’Boyle has been named to the Pennsylvania’s “Rising Stars” List from 2010 through 2017 and to the Pennsylvania Super Lawyers List in 2021.

-Mr. O’Boyle is a member of the Pennsylvania and New Jersey Bars and is admitted to practice in the United States Supreme Court, the Third Circuit Court of Appeals and the United States District Courts for the Eastern, Middle and Western Districts of Pennsylvania.
+Mr. O’Boyle is a member of the Pennsylvania and New Jersey Bars and is admitted to practice in the United States Supreme Court, the Third Circuit Court of Appeals and the United States District Courts for the Eastern, Middle and Western Districts of Pennsylvania and the District of New Jersey.

 Mr. O’Boyle is also an active member of the Montgomery Bar Association.
 He is currently the co-chair of the MBA’s Rules of Civil Court Committee.
 He previously served as a member of the Board of Directors, a member of the Executive Council, the Chair of the Young Lawyers Section, and the Chair of the MBA’s Law Reporter Committee.
 He is a past Editor of the MBA’s Law Reporter.